HuangChienHan/2025IoTquiz/README.md

 ```bash
 npm install
 ```
-If you access issues with the installation in Windows system, Due to error "無法辨識 'npm' 詞彙是否為 Cmdlet...".
+If you access issues with the installation in Windows system, Due to access denied error.
 Try to use the following command in PowerShell:
 ```bash
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```